 Seeking out BPA-free products may not always be easy to do.
 Some manufacturers do label their products as BPA-free, but some do not.
 If a product isn’t labeled, keep in mind that most aluminum cans or bottles have linings that contain BPA, while steel bottles or can do not.
 Polycarbonate plastic is generally hard, clear, lightweight plastic.
 It often has the No. 7 recycling symbol on the bottom. (source Katherine Zeratsky, R.D., L.D.from Mayo-clinic) Now that I got that off my chest again, let continue with delicious lunch box!
 By the way for more Bento ideas CLICK HERE

 Lunch Box: Spaghetti with Beef Sauce

-- If Beef sauce and/or Pasta is from night before preheat it, then let it cool down for at least 5 minutes or so before packing.
+If Beef sauce and/or Pasta is from the night before preheating it, then let it cool down for at least 5 minutes or so before packing.